Women's Community Collaborative

 What is the Women's Community Collaborative?

-- A unique 3-credit internship course (WGS 492) offered during winter semester
+- A unique 3-credit internship course (WGS 492) offered during the Winter semester

 - Combines an analytical component with the practical field experience of working with a community agency serving women and girls